Chinese city wall: Effectiveness against artillery

 The Chinese Wall Theory essentially rests on a cost benefit hypothesis, where the Ming recognized the highly resistant nature of their walls to structural damage, and could not imagine any affordable development of the guns available to them at the time to be capable of breaching said walls.
 Even as late as the 1490s a Florentine diplomat considered the French claim that "their artillery is capable of creating a breach in a wall of eight feet in thickness" to be ridiculous and the French "braggarts by nature."
+Very rarely did cannons blast breaches in city walls in Chinese warfare.
+This may have been partly due to cultural tradition.
+Famous military commanders such as Sun Tzu and Zheng Zhilong recommended not to directly attack cities and storm their walls.
+Even when direct assaults were made with cannons, it was usually by focusing on the gates rather than the walls.
+There were instances where cannons were used against walled fortifications, such as by Koxinga, but only in the case of small villages.
+During Koxinga's career, there is only one recorded case of capturing a settlement by bombarding its walls: the siege of Taizhou in 1658.
+In 1662, the Dutch found that bombarding the walls of a town in Fujian Province had no effect and they focused on the gates instead just as in Chinese warfare.
+In 1841, a 74-gun British warship bombarded a Chinese coastal fort near Guangzhou and found that it was "almost impervious to the efforts of horizontal fire."
 In fact twentieth century explosive shells had some difficulty creating a breach in tamped earthen walls.

 We fought our way to Nanking and joined in the attack on the enemy capital in December.
 It was our unit which stormed the Chunghua Gate.
 We attacked continuously for about a week, battering the brick and earth walls with artillery, but they never collapsed.
 The night of December 11, men in my unit breached the wall.
 The morning came with most of our unit still behind us, but we were beyond the wall.
 Behind the gate great heaps of sandbags were piled up.
 We 'cleared them away, removed the lock, and opened the gates, with a great creaking noise.
 We'd done it!
 We'd opened the fortress!
 All the enemy ran away, so we didn't take any fire.
 The residents too were gone.
 When we passed beyond the fortress wall we thought we had occupied this city.